 Arizona Hiking Shack, REI Paradise Valley, and REI Chandler locations offer short classes on kayaking and can help you choose the proper gear.
 Arizona Game and Fish Department also offers some education courses, as do a number of other groups.

 Finding other people to kayak the Salt River with

 The easiest way to find people to paddle with is by joining a Phoenix-area Meetup group.
 There are a few kayaking-focused groups, including my favorites Paddle Arizona and Desert Mountain Paddlers.
-You might also want to check out Phoenix Kayak Club and Kayak Arizona.
+You might also want to check out Phoenix Kayak Club, Kayak Arizona, and Just Add Water Paddlers.
 Each of these groups offers nearly-weekly kayaking trips down the Salt River.
 A number of other meetup groups offer Salt River kayaking events, even if they aren’t primarily a paddling group.
 A quick search will likely yield several scheduled trips.
 There’s also a new Facebook group for Lower Salt River Kayakers where people more informally meet up for trips together.
 And if you’re still striking out, check out this post about ways to make more outdoor recreation friends.